ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	fieldset> can be used for longer forms that contain more information.
 This groups them similarly to tables. legend> is used to caption and identify the purpose of the fieldset.
 *	Required= is HTML5 version of form validation.
 This makes it so validation happen within the browser and saves time spent on server validation.
 *	Email, dates, and search boxes can also be created using input> by simply changing the type=”” attribute to “search”, “email”, or “date”.

+## Comments, Attributes, & more

+*	Be aware of older versions of HTML (HTML4, XHTML 1.0, XML), so that you are aware of what features won’t be available to some users due to outdated browsers.
+*	octype html>.
+Doctypes were created to include in your meta data in order to specify what version of HTML you are using.
+This can help in the web page being rendered correctly.
+*	Comments can be added to code using !-- -->.
+Comments using this element are not visible by users and can help authors and collaborators understand the code.
+Comments are also helpful if the author wants to make a note to add something later but doesn’t yet have the file needed.
+For example, <-- add link here -->
+*	ID attributes can be added to any element and will give that element a unique identifier that can be targeted when styling with CSS.
+Any id given must be entirely unique to that element, possessed by none other on the page.
+*	Class attributes are other identifiers that can be given to many elements.
+In other words, many elements can be given a class as class=”important”.
+This is another attribute that would correlate to a command given in CSS.
+*	Block elements are elements that will always appear to start on a new line. i.e. h1>, p>, ul>, and li>.
+*	Inline elements will always appear to continue on the same line. i.e. a>, b>, em>, and img>.
+*	div> or divisions help group sets of elements together in one block-level box.
+This helps in styling and organization.
+Since div> hold many elements within it, it is wise to add comments to tell yourself and others what division that code belongs to.
+For example, you would make a header division (for title and logo), or a comment section division (for users to leave comments).
+*	Span or span> is the inline element that contains text you want to differentiate from the rest of the paragraph and can be identified and styled with CSS.
+*	Iframes or iframe> are windows cut into your page.
+An example of this would be an embedded google map.
+To structure an iframe> you will need to know info for the attributes, src=”http://google.maps”, height=”350”, and width=”450”.
+*	Meta data lives in the head> of your page and is not visible to users.
+It is simply information about your code such as description, keywords, author info, pragma (keeps browser from caching page), expires (notes when page should no longer be cached).